MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 })
 ```

-Now we can tackle each step one at a time, starting with the first.
+Now we can tackle each step *one at a time*, starting with the first.

-To make sure we have enough cookies, we need to compare our cookies with the price of the grandma, and then subtract our total cookies by the same price.
+To make sure we have enough cookies, we need to *compare* our cookies with the price of the grandma, and then **subtract** our total cookies by the **same** price.

 We can do that with this block of code: